mavenintel/cwm-python/design-plan.md

 - Provides additional logging methods (success, failure, sep)
 - Handles graceful shutdown
 - Implements context manager protocol

+#### WatchmanManager
+- Manages the lifecycle of the logger
+- Initializes the logger with the provided configuration
+- Stops the logger gracefully when the program exits

 ### 2. Queue System